briansunter/graph/logseq/pages/integer-sum-formula.md

 		  ```
 		- If you sum up these numbers, the result will be $5050$
 - ## Sum of n Integers Equation
-	- However, instead of adding up the numbers 1 through $n$ by hand or in a loop, we can use an equation to find the answer instantly.
+	- Instead of adding up the numbers 1 through $n$ by hand or in a loop, we can use an equation to find the answer instantly.
 	- This is the equation for the sum of integers 1 through $n$
 	- $$\sum_{i=1}^n n = \frac{n(n + 1)}{2}$$
 	- We can use this equation to find the sum of numbers 1 through 100